rohitdtu/card-shuffle-game/README.md

 2. Shuffle game and high score display.

 ## Improvements
-Left and right deck reusability component.
+Reusability of Left and right deck component.